Fast Frequency Response is coming to the NEM

 Fast frequency response markets can help integrate more renewables and battery storage

 The AEMC is proposing to introduce a new type of service called Fast Frequency Response, which would have a response time of two seconds or less.
 Batteries are by far the fastest responding assets in the grid, and are capable of responding in hundreds of milliseconds.
 This very fast response will become increasingly important as the uptake of wind and solar grows.
 This is because a grid dominated by variable renewables will inherently be a low inertia system.

 Traditional generators such as coal, gas and hydro have a spinning mass, which is able to provide inertia.
 Inertia slows down the rate at which frequency changes immediately after a disturbance to the grid.
 When we have less inertia in the grid, it is going to be extremely important to have very fast responding assets that can increase or decrease power quickly to avoid large frequency deviations that could threaten system security.

 As mentioned, batteries are already technically capable of providing fast frequency response.
 However, because there has been no market for FFR, batteries have not been compensated for this valuable service (outside grants and trials).
 By creating a market, and hence a compensation mechanism, we will be one step closer to properly valuing the full benefit that batteries can provide.
 As more of the battery value stack gets monetised, this should strengthen the investment case for battery storage.

 For an in-depth understanding of how batteries operate and earn revenue in energy and FCAS markets, sign up to the new Energy Synapse platform.
-Organisations who pre-order the platform by 14 May 2021 will be eligible to receive a 20% discount on their subscription.
 Register for a demo here.